Sometimes you need to stay right inside your comfort zone

 Having gently coaxed my mind back into a healthy place, I decided to devote one hour a day to keeping it there.
 From May 1st 2020 I have been researching and recording techniques to look after and strengthen my mental health.
 And it’s turned out to be my favourite part of my day, when I get to disappear into my safe zone full of comfort and love, from which I am ready to step into the rest of the day

-To help me stick to it, and in case it’s useful for anyone else, it’s all recorded here.
+To help me stick to it, and in case it was useful for anyone else, it was all recorded here.
+And now, four years on, I’ll keep adding things I’m learning about this continuous adventure in and out of my comfort zone.